linxuanm/TinyMobFarm/README.md

-# IdleLoot
+# TinyMobFarm
-A Minecraft Mod that adds loot generators that generates mob drops passively.
+A Minecraft Mod that adds single block mob farms that generates mob drops passively.